hgrf/racine/README.md

 Now you have to initialise the database by running:

     $ python manage.py db upgrade

+Note that, if you want to initialise the database for deployment (i.e. in the "production" configuration), you should first set up the FLASK_CONFIG variable accordingly:

+    $ export FLASK_CONFIG=production && python manage.py db upgrade

 This will also create the admin user that you will use for your first login (admin@admin.com, password is admin).